-- being responsive and sensitive to changes in the student's circumstances and health and wellbeing - collaborating, where appropriate and with the support of the student and their family, with any external allied health professionals, services or agencies that are supporting the student - monitoring individual student attendance and developing an Attendance Improvement Plans in collaboration with the student and their family - running regular Student Support Group meetings for all students: - o with a disability - o in Out of Home Care - o and with other complex needs that require ongoing support and monitoring.
+- being responsive and sensitive to changes in the student's circumstances and health and wellbeing - collaborating, where appropriate and with the support of the student and their family, with any external allied health professionals, services or agencies that are supporting the student - monitoring individual student attendance and developing an Attendance Improvement Plans in collaboration with the student and their family - engaging with our regional Koorie Engagement Support Officers - running regular Student Support Group meetings for all students: - with a disability - o in Out of Home Care - o with other complex needs that require ongoing support and monitoring.

-4. Identifying students in need of support
+2. Identifying students in need of support

 Auburn Primary School is committed to providing the necessary support to ensure our students are supported intellectually, emotionally and socially.
+The Assistant Principal responsible for student wellbeing/welfare, alongside the teachers, play a significant role in developing and implementing strategies help identify students in need of support and enhance student wellbeing.
 Auburn Primary School will utilise the following information and tools to identify students in need of extra emotional, social or educational support: